jigerjain/Interview_Tips/README.md

    Usage of Referrer header
 - What is HTML/ URL Encoding
 - Is HTTP protocol stateless?
-   HTTP is inherently stateless protocol however server uses cookies to make it stateless
+   HTTP is inherently stateless protocol however server uses cookies to make it stateful
 - What are types of Injections: *SQL, Command, OS*
 - How to combat SQL injections
    Use paramterized queries and stored procedures